Research

 Collections

 The vascular plants (flowering plants, conifers and ferns) are those we are most aware of in our daily lives.
 We come across them in our gardens, fields and forests.
-Over 800,000 vascular plant specimens are housed in the State Herbarium vaults.

 Despite their prominence and richness in the natural and human environment, our knowledge of Australia's flowering plants is still incomplete.
 Much of the taxonomic research taking place in the State Herbarium, across Australia and around the world, is directed at these plants.

-The State Herbarium provides information on vascular plants in a diversity of publications, including scientific papers, Flora of South Australia, the various lists and censuses of vascular plants, and handbooks to the naturalised flora, shrubs and trees, orchids, wattles, and grasses.
-These attest to the contribution South Australian botanists and their Australian and international colleagues have made in improving the knowledge of South Australia's vascular plants.
-Since the late 1800s the specimens assembled in the State Herbarium have formed a major foundation upon which this knowledge is based.
+We provide information on vascular plants in a diversity of publications, including scientific papers, the Flora of South Australia, various lists and censuses of vascular plants, and handbooks to the naturalised flora, shrubs and trees, orchids, wattles, and grasses.

 These less conspicuous plants are not often studied in detail by botanists but in South Australia we have a tradition of researching and writing about many of these groups.
-The State Herbarium holds very significant collections of these groups.
+We hold very significant collections of these groups.
 Our handbooks on South Australian lichens, mosses, fungi and algae are based on these collections.

 Algae